 Before we’d gone too far we stopped next to the first section of rapids for a picnic.
 This was a great spot to refuel and gave four-year-old Tin Box Tot and 20-month-old Baby a great view of the river and the cows in the fields beyond.
 Then we set off again.

 The various bridges, old mining tunnels, muddy puddles and interesting rock formations kept our smallest hikers interested most of the way.

 However, it was rough going in places as the rocky paths weaved up and down.
 We’d made the rookie mistake of not taking our trusty baby carrier, so Baby went on Mr Tin Box’s shoulders for a lot of the tougher sections.

 The path eventually breaks up into multiple tracks and the river picks up speed as it rushes down the gully.
 We picked our way through until we got a view down the river to the proper falls.
 This was as far as Tin Box Tot and Baby could manage so we headed up the side of the gully to pick up the return path to the car park.

 After stopping for another snack and a bit of hide and seek around a tree – as you do with under-fives – it was time to jump back in the car for a short drive to our next stunning Cornish beauty spot.

-The ancient Hurlers Stone Circles at Minions
+A walk at Hurlers Stone Circles at Minions

 Local legend has it that the Hurlers are the bodies of local Cornish men caught hurling (a regional sport) on the Sabbath and turned to stone as punishment.

 It’s also said that it’s impossible to accurately count the number of stones.
-I can’t say that we put this theory to the test but the girls thought the stones made excellent obstacles to climb.
+I can’t say that we put this theory to the test, but the girls thought the stones made excellent obstacles to climb.